 The Fraunhofer IKTS competences in electrochemistry and mobile electrochemical storage are combined in this department.

-Its activities include the development of a large variety of electrochemical methods for the deposition of functional layers, the investigation of corrosion processes, and electrochemical machining (ECM).
+Its activities include the development of a wide range of electrochemical methods for the deposition of functional layers, the investigation of corrosion mechanisms or electrochemical machining (ECM).
 Electrochemical energy storage systems are an example of a major application.
 However, the fields of application also extend to microelectronics, photovoltaics, etc.

 In the field of mobile energy storage, the focus is on conventional lithium-ion batteries.
 Next-generation batteries are being developed on this basis.
 This includes, for example, solid-state batteries based on lithium or sodium chemistries, but also multivalent systems and cells with a bipolar structure.
 The key issues are a deep understanding of the material properties, microstructure, cell structure and electrochemical properties of the battery cells.